Your Grandmother’s Strength Lives in Your Cells: Epigenetics and the Science of Ancestral Memory

 Dogon (Mali) — Nommo

 The Dogon concept of Nommo describes the ancestral word — the creative vibration that passes from generation to generation, shaping the gifts, character, and purpose of descendants.
-Furthermore, the word does not die with the speaker.
+The word does not die with the speaker.
 It lives, as science now confirms, in those who carry it forward in their very cells.

 The Language the Elders Were Already Speaking